Bishop Rock: Structure

-Culture and Media
+Culture and media

-In December 1946 the BBC sent two radio reporters, Edward Ward and Stanley Coombs, to Bishop Rock as part of a programme of round-the-world Christmas messages, a format that had already been used before the Second World War.
-Gale-force winds and heavy seas prevented their return for almost a month, and food supplies for the five men in the lighthose began to run out.
-A lifeboat was able to reach the lighthouse on 16 January 1947 and the two reporters were lowered into the boat by rope while the sea was still rough.
+In December 1946, the BBC sent two radio reporters, Edward Ward and Stanley Coombs, to Bishop Rock as part of a programme of round-the-world Christmas messages, a format that had already been used before the Second World War.
+Gale-force winds and heavy seas prevented their return for almost a month, and food supplies for the five men in the lighthouse began to run out.
+A lifeboat finally reached the lighthouse on 16 January 1947 and the two reporters were lowered into the boat by rope while the sea was still rough.

-The rock is the subject of a short orchestral descriptive work by the late Doreen Carwithen (Mary Alwyn), which has been recorded by the London Symphony Orchestra under the baton of Richard Hickox.
+The rock is the subject of a short orchestral descriptive work by the late Doreen Carwithen (Mary Alwyn), which was recorded by the London Symphony Orchestra under the baton of Richard Hickox.

 The lighthouse was used as a filming location for one of the BBC One 'Circle' idents, and was also featured in the last segment of the documentary series Three Men in More Than One Boat.
 The lighthouse was also featured in the 2010 BBC documentary Islands of Britain, presented by Martin Clunes.

+The lighthouse was the feature of a 42 minute BBC documentary in 1973 called The Last Lighthouse which followed the everyday duties and lives of several lightkeepers on the rock over a 60 day tour of duty.
+This is available on YouTube as part of the BBC Archive.

 The lighthouse featured in BBC TV children's programme Blue Peter in 1975, when presenter Lesley Judd visited.
 "Disaster nearly struck as she travelled by rope to the lighthouse from a boat.
-Her harness snapped, leaving Lesley with no support should she lose her grip on the rope."
+Her harness support dropped to her ankles, leaving Lesley with no support should she lose her grip on the rope."

 The lighthouse also features in the short story "Keeper of the Bishop" by A. E. W. Mason.